AaltoSciComp/scicomp-docs/aalto/zulip.rst

 .. note::

-    You can test out Zulip at `scicomp.zulip.cs.aalto.fi <https://scicomp.zulip.cs.aalto.fi/>`_.
+    You can test out Zulip at `testrealm.zulip.cs.aalto.fi <https://testrealm.zulip.cs.aalto.fi/>`_.
 Use the Aalto login.
 This chat is for testing only.

 .. note::